pivotal-cf/pcf-release-notes/p1-v1.1/runtime_ki.html.md

 	* RAM (MB) for Cloud Controller must be 4096 or greater
 	* Ephemeral Disk (MB) for Compilation must be 6144 or greater

-* SSO integration is only supported for Pivotal CF on vSphere 5.5.
+* SSO integration is only supported for Pivotal Cloud Foundry on vSphere 5.5.
 SSO integration is a beta feature with the 1.1.0.0 release.

 * Binding a service to an app will cause an error when requesting status from the app until the app is restarted.